MrBukLau/mp3tag-web-sources-scripts/README.md

 * To learn more about the APIs, [click here for the Apple Music API](https://developer.apple.com/documentation/applemusicapi/) and [click here for the iTunes Store API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/)
 * To learn more about the syntax of these web sources scripts for Mp3tag, click on this [link](https://help.mp3tag.de/main_online.html)
 * To learn more about the tag fields in Mp3tag, click on this [link](https://help.mp3tag.de/main_tags.html)
+* To learn more about the XID tag field, click on this [link](https://community.mp3tag.de/t/support-for-itunesalbumadvisory-field/51715/10)

 ## License
 [MIT](https://github.com/MrBukLau/mp3tag-web-sources-scripts/blob/main/LICENSE)